Portugal. The Man: Activism

-Throughout the band's history, it has engaged in political activism and philanthropy in a variety of forms.
-On April 22, 2014, the band announced a partnership with the Smithsonian's National Zoo and Conservation Biology Institute to release a limited-edition run of 400 vinyl records aimed at raising awareness for the critically endangered Sumatran tiger species, of which there were only 400 remaining in the wild at the time.
-The track, "Sumatran Tiger", was released only in its vinyl form rather than on digital platforms.
-Individual copies were sent by mail to "400 carefully chosen influencers, among them actors, activists, musicians, conservationists, bloggers and journalists," and the band claimed that the song was the first "meant to go extinct unless it's reproduced."
-Recordings of the song could later be found on the internet using the hashtags #EndangeredSong and #SumatranTiger.
-The "Endangered Song", as it was also known, won a Bronze Award at the 2014 Clio Music Awards.
+Throughout the band's history, it has engaged in political activism and philanthropy in various forms.
+On April 22, 2014, the band announced a partnership with the Smithsonian's National Zoo and Conservation Biology Institute, which is part of the Smithsonian, to release a limited-edition run of 400 vinyl records aimed at raising awareness for the critically endangered Sumatran tiger species, of which only 400 remained in the wild at the time.
+A song, "Sumatran Tiger", was released only in its vinyl form rather than on digital platforms.
+Individual copies were sent by mail to "400 carefully chosen influencers, among them actors, activists, musicians, conservationists, bloggers, and journalists."
+The band said that the song was the first "meant to go extinct unless it's reproduced."
+Recordings of the song were online on the internet with the hashtags #EndangeredSong and #SumatranTiger.
+The "Endangered Song", as it was also known, won a Bronze Award at the 2014 Clio Music Awards in Manhattan, New York.
 In 2015, the band partnered with StubHub and Dr. Martens to help raise $1 million to put instruments in schools throughout the United States.
-The initiative was carried out in partnership with The Mr. Holland's Opus Foundation and focused on schools and institutions with limited funding.
-In June 2016, the band headlined the Gleason Fest, an indie music festival that raises money for the ALS non-profit, Gleason Initiative Foundation.
+The initiative was carried out in partnership with the Mr. Holland's Opus Foundation and focused on schools and institutions with limited funding.
+In June 2016, the band headlined the Gleason Fest, an indie music festival which raises money for the ALS non-profit, Gleason Initiative Foundation.

-In August 2017, Portugal.
-The Man donated all proceeds from its Charlottesville, Virginia show to the Charlottesville Area Community Foundation in response to the Unite the Right rally that ultimately led to the vehicular homicide of activist Heather Heyer.
-In May 2018, the band cancelled a planned appearance on the Australian TV program, Sunrise, after racist statements made by guest panelist Prue MacSween caused controversy.

-In March 2018, the band gave a free live concert at the March for Our Lives in Portland, Oregon, after having collaborated with local students planning the event, openly stating their support for tightened gun legislation.